 At the Port of Brownsville, there’s prime land for lease for less than $6,000 per acre per year.
 Compare that to the $60,000 per acre per year along the Houston Ship Channel.
 Lower prices like Brownsville’s have enticed some $43 billion in investment in projects there that include a LEED-certified steel mill, a pipeline that crosses the border into Mexico, and three liquefied natural gas plants.
 The port is also working to get Congressional approval to make its ship channel ten feet deeper.

 Just last month, Occidental Petroleum (OXY) tested a VLCC at it's new Ingleside dock, hoping to be able to export crude to foreign markets in Asia, Europe, and Latin America by 2019.
 In March, OXY also opened a new petrochemical plant near Corpus Christi in a joint venture with Mexichem.

 Point Comfort and Palacios, southwest of Houston, are also the sites of new facilities and expansions.

 Here’s how Steve Tyndal, senior director of business development for the Port of Brownsville, summed up his and other smaller port’s competitive advantages, “Houston has been so good for so long, it’s just challenging for them to do some of the things that are easy to do here . . .
 I think that’s what’s moving the fueling industry toward the border.”

 With the recent and dramatic increase in energy exports from ports along the Gulf Coast and other locations in the U.S., PortVision's AIS vessel-tracking software offers users both real-time and historical tanker movements all over the world.
-To learn more, sign up for a free trial HERE.
+To learn more, download our FREE PortVision 360 info sheet below.